adigitoleo/PlateMotionRequests.jl/CONTRIBUTING.md

 Online documentation is only built for stable versions, so releasing stable versions requires administrator access to the online GitHub repository.

+The provided pre-commit hook script can be used to verify the last git tag against `Project.toml`.

 ### Releasing a new version on `next` (unstable)

 1. Update `Project.toml` with the new version number.